 Both forms of discoid eczema are usually more prevalent on the limbs than the trunk, but the rash may be widespread.
 Although often bilateral, the distribution is often asymmetrical.

-Individual plaques are well-demarcated, mostly 1–3 cm in diameter, and inflamed.
+Individual plaques are well circumscribed, mostly 1–3 cm in diameter, and inflamed.
 The majority of patches are round or oval, hence the name ‘discoid‘ or ‘nummular’ (coin shape).
 The plaques are usually very itchy but sometimes don't itch at all.
 The skin between the patches is usually normal, but may be dry and irritable.